Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 Because this shirt deserved it, we gave it this collar which gives it all its personality.

-1️⃣He's more relaxed, and that's a good thing.
+1️⃣He is more relaxed, and that's fine.

 2️⃣It is more original.